BlaqueDevs/se-assignment-day-4-software-project-management-crispusomollo/answers.md

 ### 9. How can clearly defining the problem help in developing a more effective software solution?
+Clearly defining the problem is a foundational step in developing an effective software solution.
+It allows development teams to focus on creating functionality that directly addresses the audience’s needs and avoids unnecessary features or complexities.

 # 10. How would you describe your software solution in a way that captures its essence without diving into technical details?